trsong/trsong.github.io/_posts/2019-04-01-DailyQuestionsByCategory.md

 </summary>
 <div>

-**Question:** LRU cache is a cache data structure that has limited space, and once there are more items in the cache than available space, it will preempt the least recently used item.
-What counts as recently used is any item a key has `'get'` or `'put'` called on it.

-Implement an LRU cache class with the 2 functions `'put'` and `'get'`. `'put'` should place a value mapped to a certain key, and preempt items if needed. `'get'` should return the value for a given key if it exists in the cache, and return None if it doesn't exist.
+**Question:** Implement an LRU (Least Recently Used) cache.
+It should be able to be initialized with a cache size n, and contain the following methods:

+- `put(key, value)`: sets key to value.
+If there are already n items in the cache and we are adding a new item, then it should also remove the least recently used item.
+- `get(key)`: gets the value at key.
+If no such key exists, return null.

+Each operation should run in O(1) time.

 **Example:**
 ```py